ibm-cloud-docs/sap/sap-refarch-nw-mssql.md

 # SAP NetWeaver 7.x on Windows Servers with MS SQL on {{site.data.keyword.cloud}} VPC
 {: #sap-refarch-nw-mssql}

-MS SQL Server is one of several databases that can be deployed on NetWeaver in the {{site.data.keyword.cloud}}.
+MS SQL Server is one of several databases that can be deployed on SAP NetWeaver in the {{site.data.keyword.cloud}}.
 The most common architecture deployments are standard and distributed systems. {{site.data.keyword.cloud_notm}} is certified for running SAP NetWeaver application servers ABAP, Java, and SAP products based on these application server stacks.

 The MS SQL Server database for SAP is supported only on Windows servers and using only the Enterprise Edition of the software.
 Other SQL Server editions are currently not supported.